 Electric Perspectives is the magazine for executives and managers in

-America's investor-owned electric companies.
-A publication of Edison Electric
+America's investor-owned energy companies.
+A publication of the Edison Electric

 Institute (EEI), Electric Perspectives reaches the desks of

-decisionmakers in 99 percent of these utilities, who together produce more than
+decisionmakers in 99 percent of these companies, who together produce more than

 three-quarters of the nation's electric power.
 In addition, Electric

 affiliates and associate members.
 Moreover, most issues have special

 distribution to specific audiences at EEI conferences and meetings.

 Published six times a year, Electric Perspectives' articles combine